robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “What do you mean?”

 “Charlotte, there’s a lot girls pick up growing up that you didn’t get.
 It shows.”
 We turned onto a major four-lane road.
-“I’m sure some of the others picked it up too—”
+“I’m sure some of the others picked it up too — ”

 I curled into myself.
 “No.”